vincecarse/EC331/Comments_and_Thoughts/README.md

 - Lag model vs. differencing
 - Woolridge test for serial correlation?
   - Breusch-Pagan or LM tests for heteroskedasticity?
+     - Can heteroskedasticity be dealt with by using logs?
 - Between estimator?
 - Could I estimate a limited dependent variable model?
   - Quasi-linear MLE